Brent Ackland (Sales) Phone: 705-718-2408 Email: “brent at jimmylewis.ca”

 Jimmy is one of the world’s most respected shapers and no other person has revolutionized every sport he has been involved in the way he has.
 Jimmy started building surfboards in 1968 and has been on the leading edge of board design ever since.
-He lives and breathes the aloha spirit, and has helped dozens of other shapers with his technical expertise.
+He lives and breathes the aloha spirit, and has helped dozens of other shapers with his technical knowledge and expertise.

 He is known as the first person to offer production SUP boards (see Wikipedia article here) in the world!